 Treat of the Day: A&M Consolidated senior heading to West Point next year

-Samantha Rose received her official nomination from U.S. Representative, Pete Sessions, in a ceremony on Thursday.

-BRYAN, Texas (KBTX) -A&M consolidated senior Samantha Rose is headed to West Point to attend the U.S. Military Academy.
+COLLEGE STATION, Texas (KBTX) - A&M consolidated senior Samantha Rose is headed to West Point to attend the U.S. Military Academy.

 The school, just north of New York, has one of the most rigorous application processes in the nation.
-With an acceptance rate of about 12 percent, students must have top grades, demonstrate superior involvement in school activities, and boast an excellent track record in volunteerism.
+With an acceptance rate of about 12%, students must have top grades, demonstrate superior involvement in school activities, and boast an excellent track record in volunteerism.

-They then must petition their state’s senators or their local Congress representative for a nomination.
-Rep. Pete Sessions officially nominated Rose on Thursday at A&M Consolidated High School.
+Then they must petition their state’s senators or their local Congress representative for a nomination.
+Samantha was interviewed by former Congressman Bill Flores’s Academy Review Board was nominated by Flores a few days later.

 Copyright 2021 KBTX.
 All rights reserved.